You are here

 For nearly 100 years, the family of Don Ciccio & Figli’s founder produced liquors in a small distillery on Italy’s Amalfi coast.
 Luckily for DC, those traditions are being revived here with Italian spirits such as limoncello, amaro and aperitifs created with recipes that have been handed down through generations.
 Tours and complimentary tastings take place every Saturday from 1-4 p.m.

-You could say DC’s first rum distillery was written in the stars.
+You could say this rum distillery was written in the stars.
 Cotton & Reed co-founders discovered they had a shared passion for spirits while working at NASA.
-Visitors will be able to take a back-of-house tour to see how the white and dry spiced rum are made before relaxing in the front bar and tasting room when it opens in NoMa's historic Union Market District in November 2016.
+Visitors can take a back-of-house tour to see how the white and dry spiced rum are made before relaxing in the front bar and tasting room.

 Discover how DC bartenders are using local liquors and spirits in their cocktail creations at these rooftop bars and restaurants.